Turku Philharmonic Orchestra

 The orchestra was founded in 1790 under the name Turun Soitannollinen Seura (Musical Society of Turku).
+Its concerts featured works by composers such as Joseph Haydn and Ludwig van Beethoven while they were still alive.
+Jean Sibelius conducted his own music in a total of 18 concerts.
 In 1927, the municipality of Turku took ownership of the ensemble, with Tauno Hannikainen as the orchestra's first chief conductor under municipal management.
-The orchestra roster currently numbers 74 musicians.